LmOpe/printf/README.md

 # \_printf

-\_printf is mini_version of `printf` function that formats and prints data.
+\_printf is a mini_version of `printf` function that formats and prints data.
 This function prints arguments according to format.

 ---